 The year 1986 saw the inception of the “Performance” series, with its focus on the arts.
 This was the first program in Monmouth County to be produced digitally.
 Preparations were begun to convert from vinyl recordings to compact discs (CDs).
-When Rick Hansen moved on, Brookdale Radio alumna Cheryl Cummings, who had been working in New York City, came on as acting station manager.
+When Rick Hansen moved on, Brookdale Radio alumna Cheryl Cummings, came on as acting station manager.
 She remained in that capacity for 18 months, until Steward Edwards was hired.
 Edwards oversaw the installation of a professional weather station on the roof of the Main Academic Complex, and joined executives from around the nation at the National Association of Broadcasters Development Seminar at Notre Dame University.

 The 90s began with a combination of innovation and controversy.
 June of that year saw the publication of “Jazzette”, a new schedule/newsletter, as well as approval by the Board of Trustees of a new, 350-foot transmitting tower to be built on campus as the station expanded to 1,000 watts.

 Brookdale entered into a partnership with Atlantic Coast Communications, with Atlantic Coast to build the tower and maintain it for 40 years.
 The Township of Middletown was notified and construction began.
 Colts Neck residents lodged numerous complaints, taking the College to court, demanding tower removal.
 The case was dismissed.